yu-ichiro/lsdl/README.md

 If you have different lists in the same folder, it downloads it all!

-##Make mode
+## Make mode

 If you put the `-m` option, it switches to make mode to make list files.

-If you connect to a pipe it reads from it too.
+If you connect to a pipe. it reads from it too.